But still was

 Ever roaming, ever fickle, why

-with women round him should he stop?
+women round him should he stop?
 I see

-the love god in him will delight and then
+the dancing love-god will delight and then

 desert me: what in conscience can I do?

-I found him in his forest's leafy home,
+in his forest's leafy home,

 in which in loneliness he lies concealed:

-in looking round was frightened, till
+looking round was frightened, till I saw

-his violent passion in abounding laughter.
+his violent passion in abounding

 Why can't Keshi's foe, my friend, reform